 Why Companies Are Hiring Remote Employees

-Access global talent pools
+Access to global talent pools

-Reduce hiring time and cost
+Reduced hiring time and cost

-Compete for scarce skills (AI, cloud, data)
+Competitive advantage for scarce skills

 Step-by-Step: How to Hire Remote Employees